BroadsideBob/ProjectOdinMemoryCards/README.md

 Demo Link: https://vercel.com/broadsidebobs-projects/project-odin-memory-cards

 Additional Notes: The deployment, for reasons beyond me, fails to retrieve the images while the localhost version does.
 I think other people in the class have had this issue before, but I have not and am at a loss.
 Will seek advice on this topic.
+Also, I can't make the link publically accessible without paying for it and I don't know if you would still have access to my projects, so let me know directly if you can't go into it.